jphaugla/datastaxEncryptDocker/README.md

 ```bash
 dsetool encryptconfigvalue
 ```
-3. Either use existing provided dse.yaml command with encryption entries complsete or go through the steps by getting a local copy of the dse.yaml file from the dse container.
+3. Either use existing provided dse.yaml command with encryption entries complete or go through the steps by getting a local copy of the dse.yaml file from the dse container.
 ```bash
 docker cp dse:/opt/dse/resources/dse/conf/dse.yaml .
 ```